 SHORT BIOGRAPHY OF PROBATE JUDGE JOHN E. ENSLEN

-Spouse and Family: Judge Enslen is married to Dianne Brown Enslen, a native of Hartwell, Georgia.
+Spouse and Family: Judge Enslen was married to Dianne Brown Enslen, a native of Hartwell, Georgia, for more than 46 years when she passed away in early 2015 after a long battle with pancreatic cancer.
 The two of them met at Clemson University in the mid-1960ís where Dianne was a cheerleader and John was a football and basketball player.
 They are the parents of six children (Georgia, Jacob, Joshua, Jessica, Jenny, and Joseph) and the grandparents of nineteen grandchildren.

 Education: Judge Enslen, a 7th generation Elmore Countian, graduated co-valedictorian of the Wetumpka High School Class of 1965; National Honor Society; Beta Club; Spanish Club; President of the Student Government Association; President of the Elmore County Student Government Association; Quarterback of two consecutive undefeated football teams; Lettered in football, basketball, tennis, golf, and track.

 He was a Distinguished Military Graduate of Clemson University in 1969; Bachelorís Degree in Political Science and History; Chief Prosecutor of the Student Honor Court; Delta Kappa Alpha; Clemson Lettermen Association.

 He graduated in the top 5% of his law school class at the University of Alabama Law School with a JD in 1972; Order of the Coif; Justice on the Student Honor Court; Editorial Board of the Alabama Law Review; Dean William Hepburn Scholarship Recipient; Study Abroad Scholarship Recipient, Sigma Delta Kappa.

 He studied comparative law at the Institute for Mediterranean Studies in Rome, Italy, in 1971.